 Costa Rica Wildlife – 25 Animal Species You Might Find

 1. Magnificent Frigate Bird: The frigate birds are a family of seabirds and are also called frigate pelicans.
 It can be found breeding along the Pacific coast of Costa Rica.

-2. Cattle Egret: These are migratory birds known as a cosmopolitan specie of heron.
+2. Cattle Egret: These are migratory birds known as a cosmopolitan species of heron.
 They are commonly found around bodies of water.
-In Costa Rica it is commonly found it Cocos Island.
+In Costa Rica, it is commonly found it Cocos Island.

 3. Clay Colored Robins: The Clay-colored Robin is a small common Middle American bird known for calling the rain.
 Costa Ricans chose the clay-colored robin as a national symbol due to its strong and melodious song.
 It is also known as yiguirro.
 It can be found all over in Costa Rica.